-CPTED draws heavily on the known relationship between physical planning and criminal opportunity to optimally design the deters a person from engaging in unlawful activity.
+CPTED draws heavily on the known relationship between physical planning and criminal opportunity to optimally design the landscape in a manner that naturally deters a person from engaging in unlawful activity.
 By anticipating the future needs of a facility, road or park through proper design, one can create an environment of positive usage and reduced criminal or disorderly activity.